How to Create and Install Your Own Boot Animation for Your PlayStation Vita

 F:\fhtgames\cbanim>_

-Installing The Custom Boot To Your PSVita
+Installing the Custom Boot Animation to Your PSVita

 Now, open CBS-Manager in your PSVita and follow the process of installation.
 You can add a delay of 5, 10 or 15 seconds to the boot if you want to further test your boot image.